xiaopengCode/PersonalDeepMind/README.md

-# xiaopengDeepMind
+# PersonalDeepMind
-The repository for personality DeepMind.
+The repository for personality DeepMind.Using deep learning methods to learn personal personality, emotions and other information, can ultimately achieve the purpose of personality simulation.